 - Games played for Santos: 45

-Scared they would lose out to eternal rivals Barcelona for Santos’ next world-class winger a la Neymar Los Blancos couriered circa £40m to Brazil for the teenager’s services.
-He has already shown plenty of promise in the famous white shirt, scoring a perfect hat-trick against Galatasaray in the Champions League and netting seven goals in 26 appearances across all competitions during his debut season.
+Scared they would lose out to eternal rivals Barcelona for Santos’ next world-class winger a la Neymar, Los Blancos couriered circa £40m to Brazil for the teenager’s services.
+He showed early signs of promise white shirt, scoring a perfect hat-trick against Galatasaray in the Champions League and netting seven goals in 26 appearances across all competitions during his debut season.
 And now he has become a mainstay in the Real Madrid team, the future of their attack alongside compatriot Vinicius Jr.